dependable-cps/website/_pages/home.md

 permalink: /
 ---

 The Dependable Cyber-Physical Systems (DCPS) lab is directed by Prof. [Khaza Anuarul Hoque](https://www.kahoque.com) and located in the F. Robert & Patricia Naka Hall building at University of Missouri-Columbia.
 The research mission of the DCPS Laboratory is to develop theory, methods, and tools for supporting modeling, design, and (formal) verification of highly dependable embedded and cyber-physical systems (CPS).
-Specifically, the goal of DCPS lab is to enhance the reliability, safety, security and energy efficiency of complex computing systems.
+Specifically, the goal of DCPS lab is to enhance the reliability, safety, security, trustworthiness, and energy efficiency of complex computing systems.

 <div markdown="0" id="carousel" class="carousel slide" data-ride="carousel" data-interval="4000" data-pause="hover" >